kata-containers/documentation/install/installing-with-kata-manager.md

 ```bash
 $ bash -c "$(curl -fsSL https://raw.githubusercontent.com/kata-containers/tests/master/cmd/kata-manager/kata-manager.sh) install-packages"
 ```
+## Validate the installation
+To validate the installation, run the [kata-check command](https://github.com/kata-containers/runtime#hardware-requirements).
+To obtain a detailed list of configuration values, run the [kata-env command](https://github.com/kata-containers/runtime#configuration).

 ## Further Information
 For more information on what `kata-manager` can do, refer to the [`kata-manager` page](https://github.com/kata-containers/tests/blob/master/cmd/kata-manager).